-How many times have you heard Airbus pilots say, “It’s not an airplane, it’s a video game.”?
+How many times have you heard Airbus pilots say,

 In this blog I will explore the fact and fiction in this statement.
 My objective is not to praise a great airplane or run down a flawed one, but rather to find how to live with a perfectly good one.